How to Fill out a Customs Form for International Shipping

-When you send household goods from one country to another, you must make a customs declaration or fill in a customs form.
+If you send household goods from one country to another, you must make a customs declaration or fill in a customs form.

-What is a customs declaration form?
 A customs declaration is an official government document that lists and gives details of the goods imported or exported into a different tax jurisdiction.
 In legal terms, a customs declaration is when a person indicates the wish to place goods under a given customs procedure.

 Have you ever ordered something in the mail from a different country?
 If so, it probably had a big sticker on the outside saying what was in the package and how much it cost.
 This sticker is actually a type of customs form.

 You must fill in a different customs form when sending a shipment overseas.
-Essentially, it includes the same information, only since a shipment typically contains many different pieces, a longer form allowing for more details is necessary.
+Essentially, it includes the same information, but since a shipment typically contains many different pieces, a longer form allowing for more details is necessary.

 Import Duties Based on the Customs Form Info